EliedersonLinhares/SpringBoot-CookieAuth/README.md

 developed on java 17

 v2.0

-Upgrade to java 17
+- Upgrade to java 17

-Upgrade to spring 3.0.7
+- Upgrade to spring 3.0.7

-Upgrade to jsonwebtoken to 0.11
+- Upgrade to jsonwebtoken to 0.11

-Refatoring Some dto's to use java records
+- Refatoring Some dto's to use java records

+v3.0

+- Now using link confirmation by email system
+- use regex pattern validator for strong password

 ## FronEnd system